5 Tips to Improve your UX Client Relationship

 Product Design.
 UX Strategy.
 User Research.

-Justin Watts is a user-centered designer with a decade of experience.
+Justin Watts is a UX Designer with a decade of experience.
 He attended Kent State University and received a Master of Science degree in User Experience Design.
 He has worked on UX projects in enterprise, agency and startup environments.
-He has spoken a various usability engagements and is active in the UCD community.
 Justin created this blog to help share lessons and information learned over the course of his UX career.